gluelabs/coding-style-guides/typescript/TYPESCRIPT.md

 - methods
 - parameters

-## Files Grouping
+## Files Grouping and Naming
 Each Typescript File **SHOULD** include a single Class/Interface/Constant/ecc.

 A single Typescript File **MAY** contain more items in case those items are strictly coupled such the case of an Interface and the Class who implements it or in case of very specific object coupling situtions.
+See [invoice.ts](./examples/invoice.ts) as admissible Coupling Example.

+Each Typescript file **MUST** be named against its content.
+Single Item files must be named against the item they contains using kebak-case.

+File Containing multiple items **MUST** be named against the central item.